Navigating the Complex World of Tax Law

 - Advised a U.S.-based real estate group on structuring its investment in new major shopping centers in Poland.

-- Currently advising a U.S.-based energy company on restructuring its non-U.S. investments and preparing for future acquisitions.
+- Advised a U.S.-based energy company on restructuring its non-U.S. investments and preparing for future acquisitions.

-- Currently advising a multinational cloud service provider on restructuring and future acquisitions.
+- Advised a multinational cloud service provider on restructuring and future acquisitions.

 - Advised multiple non-U.S. based real estate groups on structuring U.S. real estate investments.